-Furthermore, the bill mandates that grantees submit annual reports to the Attorney General detailing the number of veterans served, recidivism rates, program completion rates, and recommendations for improvement.
-The Attorney General is also required to compile and submit a comprehensive annual report to state leadership, analyzing the data collected and providing insights on challenges, barriers, and recommendations for enhancing veterans' court programs.
-The bill includes an appropriation of $4,000,000 from the state general fund for the fiscal year 2025-2026 to support the veterans' treatment court fund, exempting this appropriation from lapsing provisions.
+Additionally, the bill mandates that grantees submit annual reports detailing the number of veterans served, recidivism rates, program completion rates, and recommendations for improvement.
+The Attorney General is also required to compile and submit a comprehensive annual report to state leadership, analyzing the data collected and providing insights on challenges, best practices, and funding recommendations for enhancing the effectiveness of Veterans' Court Programs.
+The bill appropriates $4 million from the state General Fund for the fiscal year 2025-2026 to support these initiatives.

 Statutes affected: